uk-gov-mirror/defra.ffc-demo-web/README.md

 As an alternative to Docker Compose, a Skaffold file is provided that will automatically redeploy the application to Kubernetes upon files changes.
 This can be run via the script `./scripts/start-skaffold`.
 Changes to the local file will be copied across to the pod, however this is fairly slow compared to Docker Compose with bind-mounts.
 Skaffold uses a `dev-values.yaml` config that makes the container file read/write and starts the application using nodemon.

-### Liveness probe
+### Probes

-The service has an Http liveness probe configured to receive at end point `/healthz`.
+The service has both an Http readiness probe and an Http liveness probe configured to receive at the below end points.

+Readiness: `/healthy`
+Liveness: `/healthz`

 ### Basic Authentication